petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/configuring-hreflang-meta-data.md

 - Liferay SaaS
 uuid: 90e51a81-18ae-42b7-aa08-e802b6618597
 ---

 # Configuring Hreflang Meta Data

-Hreflang tags are HTML attributes used to identify the language and geographic region targeted by alternative versions of a Site Page.
-In some cases, these attributes can help search engines serve the correct version of a Page to users and contribute to SEO.
-By default, Liferay DXP populates Page hreflang meta data with all available languages in the Site.
+Hreflang tags are HTML attributes used to identify the language and geographic region targeted by alternative versions of a site page.
+In some cases, these attributes can help search engines serve the correct version of a page to users and contribute to SEO.
+By default, Liferay DXP populates page hreflang meta data with all available languages in the site.

-Beginning with Liferay 7.4+ DXP/Portal, you can configure this behavior to only generate hreflang meta data for languages with translated content in a Page.
-This can be [configured at both the instance and Site levels](../../system-administration/configuring-liferay/understanding-configuration-scope.md).
+Beginning with Liferay 7.4+ DXP/Portal, you can configure this behavior to only generate hreflang meta data for languages with translated content in a page.
+This can be [configured at both the instance and site levels](../../system-administration/configuring-liferay/understanding-configuration-scope.md).

-When hreflangs are limited in this way, Liferay's behavior can vary depending on Page type.
+When hreflangs are limited in this way, Liferay's behavior can vary depending on page type.

-* **Widget Pages**: Languages used to translate a Widget Page's name are added to the hreflang tags.
+- **Widget Pages**: Languages used to translate a widget page's name are added to the hreflang tags.

-* **Content Pages**/**Display Page Templates**: Languages used to translate a Page Fragment are added to the hreflang tags.
+- **Content Pages**/**Display Page Templates**: Languages used to translate a page fragment are added to the hreflang tags.

-## Instance Settings
+## Configuring Hreflang Behavior at the Instance Level

-Follow these steps to configure hreflang behavior for your Liferay instances:

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)), click the *Control Panel* tab, and go to *Instance Settings* &rarr; *Pages* &rarr; *SEO* (Virtual Instance Scope).